The Goucher Commons Curriculum

 Goucher expects all of its students to pursue a common set of learning experiences.
 Students have great freedom to determine and follow their own interests.
 In this pursuit, students enter into a space of inquiry—the Goucher Commons, the new curriculum, with other students and the faculty.
 Ultimately, students will gain an integrative learning experience and develop proficiency in areas that will make them ready for the jobs of the future.

-Students begin their studies at Goucher with a first year seminar and also take at least three center pair exploration courses during their first three years at Goucher.
+Students begin their studies at Goucher with a first-year seminar and also take two complex problem exploration courses in two different areas Arts, Humanities and Interdisciplinary Studies, Social and Behavioral Sciences, and Biological and Natural Sciences during their first three years at Goucher.

 CPE courses build on student learning in the FYS and show students complex problems from more than one angle.
 For example, a CPE titled Disease and Discrimination will examine the pathology and the politics of disease.
 In CPE courses, students complete their own signature project.